SUBSCRIBE TO OUR FREE NEWSLETTER

 Greens trade spokesperson Russel Norman, who is taking part in the actions, told Radio New Zealand that such fears are unfounded.

-"I'd just say to the U.S. Embassy, Auckland isn't Ferguson and the police won't be shooting people," he said.
-"It'll be a peaceful demonstration, they should just relax and maybe they should come along--they might learn something."
+"I'd just say to the U.S. Embassy, Auckland isn't Ferguson, and the police won't be shooting people," he said.
+"It'll be a peaceful demonstration; they should just relax, and maybe they should come along--they might learn something."

 Barry Coates, who will MC the Auckland action, said, "This week's national day of action, including in Auckland, will send a simple message to the government: now it the time to walk away from the negotiations."

-Part of the controversy surrounding the trade pact is the secrecy with which it has been negotiated; most of what is publicly known is because of leaks, prompting Edward Miller, spokesperson for It's Our Future, an organization that seeks to highlight dangers of trade agreements, to say, "As we have asked many times, 'What is the government so determined to hide?'"
+Part of the controversy surrounding the trade pact is the secrecy with which it has been negotiated; most of what is publicly known is because of leaks, prompting Edward Miller, spokesperson for It's Our Future, an organization that seeks to highlight the dangers of trade agreements, to say, "As we have asked many times, 'What is the government so determined to hide?'"

-Urging people to take part in one of the actions across the nation, Nick Young, Head of Digital at Greenpeace NZ, writes Friday that "if it goes through the secretive TPP deal could be a real threat to our democracy, our society and our environment."
+Urging people to take part in one of the actions across the nation, Nick Young, Head of Digital at Greenpeace NZ, writes Friday that "if it goes through the secretive TPP deal could be a real threat to our democracy, our society, and our environment."

-"For example, under the TPP, a clause could be included that would prevent any future, progressive NZ government from strengthening laws to protect our coastlines from oil drilling or our national parks from mining, because foreign companies like Statoil or Shell could sue Kiwi taxpayers for the loss of profit," Young writes.
+"For example, under the TPP, a clause could be included that would prevent any future, progressive NZ government from strengthening laws to protect our coastlines from oil drilling or our national parks from mining because foreign companies like Statoil or Shell could sue Kiwi taxpayers for the loss of profit," Young writes.

 And as Electronic Frontier Foundation's Maira Sutton warned last week: "Despite an increasing number of signs that the deal might be in trouble, we can't be assured that the TPP is actually dead."